Subansiri Lower Dam

-The Subansiri Lower Dam, officially named Subansiri Lower Hydroelectric Project (SLHEP), is an under construction gravity dam on the Subansiri River in North Eastern India.
+The Subansiri Lower Dam, officially named Subansiri Lower Hydroelectric Project (SLHEP), is a gravity dam on the Subansiri River in North Eastern India.
 It is located 2.3 km upstream of Subansiri River in Arunachal Pradesh.
-Described as a run-of-the-river project by NHPC Limited, the project is expected to supply 2,000 MW of power when completed.
+Described as a run-of-the-river project by NHPC Limited, the project is expected to supply 2,000 MW of power when fully operational.
 The project has experienced several problems during construction, including landslides, re-design and opposition.

-By early 2019, work had stalled on both of the two major dam projects in the Assam region, the Dibang and the Lower Subansiri.
-The project construction resumed from October 15, 2019, after the clearance by National Green Tribunal.
-The remaining work of radial gates was expected to be completed after the monsoon season and electricity generation was expected to begin by the end of Financial Year 2023-24.
+As of March 2026, 2 generating units of 250 MW each have been completed, while the remaining 6 units are expected to be commissioned in phases by December 2026.

 Design

 The concrete gravity dam is designed to be 116 m tall, measured from the river bed and 210 m from the deepest foundation.
-Its length will be 284 m and the dam will have a structural volume of 2250000 m3.
-The reservoir created by the dam will have a gross storage capacity of 1.37 km3, of which .44 km3 can be used for power generation or irrigation.
-At normal level, the reservoir's surface will cover 33.5 km2.
+Its length became 284 m and the dam has a structural volume of 2250000 m3.
+The reservoir created by the dam now has a gross storage capacity of 1.37 km3, of which .44 km3 can be used for power generation or irrigation.
+At normal level, the reservoir's surface covered 33.5 km2.
 The surface powerhouse, located on the right bank, will contain eight 250 MW Francis turbine generators using 86 m design head out of 91 m gross head available.

 There will be eight horse shoe shaped head race tunnels, each being 9.5 m in diameter and having a length from 608–1168 m.
 There will be eight horse Shoe shaped surge tunnels, each being 9.5 m in diameter and having length from 400–485 m.
 There will be eight horse shoe/circular shaped penstocks with varying diameters of 7–9.5 m and lengths of168–190 m.
 The tail race channel, which will transfer water discharged by the turbines back to the river, is 206 m wide and 35 m long.

 When complete, the hydroelectric generators will begin generating 500 MW of electricity, gradually increasing to 2000 MW.